-Entropy models in natural language processing).
-This is a cue-weighting model that is closely related to established models in psychology and linguistics: in psychology, the single-layer perceptron (Rosenblatt, 1958), the Rescorla-Wagner model of classical conditioning (Rescorla & Wagner, 1972), and a number of other variations (reviewed in Sutton and Barto 1981); in linguistics, Harmonic Grammar (Smolensky & Legendre, 2006), Optimality Theory (Prince & Smolensky, 1993), and Stochastic Optimality Theory (Boersma, 1998).
+This section describes GMECCS, a model of concept learning that is applicable to concepts defined phonotactically (Pater & Moreton, 2012).
+The model combines two main ideas.
+One is that of a Maximum Entropy (MaxEnt) framework, with training by gradient descent on negative log-likelihood (see Jurafsky & Martin, 2008, for an introduction to Maximum Entropy models in natural language processing).
+This is a cue-weighting model that is closely related to established models in psychology and linguistics: in psychology, the single-layer perceptron (Rosenblatt, 1958), the Rescorla-Wagner model of classical conditioning (Rescorla & Wagner, 1972), and a number of other variations (reviewed in Sutton & Barto, 1981); in linguistics, Harmonic Grammar (Smolensky & Legendre, 2006), Optimality Theory (Prince & Smolensky, 1993), and Stochastic Optimality Theory (Boersma, 1998).
 In applying gradient descent to phonological learning, we follow in particular Jäger (2007), who pointed out the connection to the learning procedure used by Boersma (1998).
 The other main idea is the unbiased conjunctive constraint set, which provides, as cues available to be weighted, all possible conjunctions of any number of input feature values.
 Featural conjunctions make up a large share of proposals in the Optimality Theory literature (Ashley et al., 2010).
 The idea of using them all is adopted from a well-known psychological model of concept learning, the Configural Cue Model of Gluck and Bower (1988a, 1988b).
-Thus, GMECCS combines the constraint set of the Configural Cue Model with the constraint-weighting algorithm of the MaxEnt phonotactic learner of Hayes and Wilson (2008), yielding a new model which is equivalent to neither.
+Thus, GMECCS combines the constraint set of the Configural Cue Model with the constraintweighting algorithm of the MaxEnt phonotactic learner of Hayes and Wilson (2008), yielding a new model which is equivalent to neither.
 These relationships are discussed more fully in Sections 3.1 and 3.3 below.